 Taxi from Reading Station to Madejski Stadium

 Madejski Stadium Parking is usually reserved for seasonal parking permit holders.
 The nearest train station to Madejski Stadium is Reading Train Station.
-You can reserve your Yellow Cars taxi from Reading station, click on booking form on the right hand side if you are coming to Reading Football Stadium by train.
+You can reserve your Yellow Cars taxi from Reading station, book your taxi if you are coming to Reading Football Stadium by train.
 It usually takes 10-15 minutes to get to Madejski Stadium from Reading Station, depending on traffic.

 If you are local you can take the stress out of getting to the football match by getting a taxi rather than having to wait for a bus.
 The buses can get really busy when there is a match on!